 Facilitate community problem solving

-NCRPD provides recreational services for youth at the North County Rec Center Monday through Friday after school and beginning at 1pm during the summer and all school breaks.
+NCRPD hosts drop in recreational services for youth at the North County Rec Center Monday through Friday after school and beginning at 1pm during the summer and all school breaks.
 Activities include rock climbing, homework help, floor hockey, games, tournaments, crafts and cooking classes.
 Kids have access to the gym and any activities we offer at no charge.
-NCRPD is also the host site for a youth nutrition program that serves a full lunch Monday through Friday during the summer months and snack in the afternoon .
+NCRPD is also the host site for a youth nutrition program that serves a full lunch Monday through Friday during the summer months and snack in the afternoon.

-NCRPD invites seniors all year long to enjoy cards, quilting, gym bowling, other crafts, board games, bingo and a place to meet up with other seniors.
+NCRPD invites seniors all year long to enjoy cards, quilting, gym bowling, crafts, board games, bingo and a place to meet up with other seniors.
+Seniors also plan field trips to various local attractions like, the Monterey Bay Aquarium, Monterey County Fair, casino trips, shopping trips and more.
 The Castroville Senior Center also provides a HOT MEAL each weekday for a minimal donation.
 Guests are always welcome to join our seniors.
-Seniors also plan field trips to various local attractions like, the Monterey Bay Aquarium, Monterey County Fair, casino trips, shopping trips and more.

 NCRPD offers sport leagues, recreational activities, exercise classes and social gatherings for adults.
 If you'd like us to offer a class or program, please let us know and our staff will be happy to discuss the possibilities with you.
 The North County Recreation Center is also the local distribution site for the Monterey County Food Bank (call for schedule).